Subject Area: Health Sciences

 - Submit official high school, high school equivalency and/or college transcripts to the Admissions Office of the campus you plan to attend.

-- Submit the EICC admission application in person or by mail.
+- Submit the EICC admission application.
 (You will then be placed in the Pre-END category until you are officially accepted into the program.)
 Applications can be obtained from their website.